-If MMWEC failed to satisfy its obligations to pay decommissioning costs, court-appointed receiver, would have the authority to take possession and control of obligations."
+If MMWEC failed to satisfy its obligations to pay decommissioning costs, Sections 10 and 14 of St. 1975, c.
+775 provide that MMWEC's bond fund trustee, or a court-appointed receiver, would have the authority to take possession and control of MMWEC's business and "fix, revise, and collect fees and charges to satisfy MMWEC's obligations."
 MMWEC's General Bond Resolution, in fact, provides that the bond fund trustee must exercise those rights, among other rights, to fix, revise and collect fees and charges, if MMWEC's failure to satisfy its obligations results in an event of default.
+Further, if MMWEC sought bankruptcy protection, the provisions of the U.S. Bankruptcy Code applicable to the Project Participants, described above, also would apply to MMWEC.